wajiha-kulsum/PRODIGY_WD_03/README.md

 1. **Start the Game**: Open the game in your web browser by navigating to the `index.html` file.
 2. **Gameplay**: The game starts with an empty 3x3 grid.
 The two players take turns clicking on a cell to place their symbol (X or O).
-3. **Turn-Based Play**: Players take turns placing their respective symbol.
+3. **Turn-Based Play**: Players take turns placing their respective symbols.
 The first player is "X", and the second player is "O".
-A player cannot place their symbol in a cell that is already occupied.
+A player cannot put their symbol in an already occupied cell.
 4. **Objective**: The goal is to get three of your symbols (either "X" or "O") in a row, column, or diagonal.
 The first player to achieve this wins the game.
-5. **Winning the Game**: A player wins by placing their symbol in three consecutive cells either horizontally, vertically, or diagonally.
+5. **Winning the Game**: A player wins by placing their symbol in three consecutive cells horizontally, vertically, or diagonally.
 6. **Draw Condition**: If all the cells in the grid are filled without either player getting three symbols in a row, the game ends in a draw.
 7. **Reset**: After each game, you can reset the board by clicking the "Reset" button to start a new game.